 Choosing bubbly for Christmas is subjective too, and your choices will depend on what sort of Christmas you’re planning?
 A full sit-down lunch or dinner with a hot meal?
 Maybe it’s a BBQ, or cold platters of seafood, charcuterie, and salads.

 A lot of people tell me they love sparkling reds, especially for Christmas.
-You may have seen in our blog ‘Big, bold and Bubbly’, and in recent emails and virtual tastings, that I’m not a fan of sparkling reds, but I do appreciate the history of this in Australian sparkling wine, and appreciate that with the right food match it can be a great experience.
+You may have seen in our blog ‘Big, bold and Bubbly’, and in my emails and virtual tastings, that I’m not a fan of sparkling reds, but I do appreciate the history of this in Australian sparkling wine, and appreciate that with the right food match it can be a great experience.
+I’m lucky to get to taste a lot, and we’ve featured some lovely ones this year.

-We’ve had so many lovely Aussie sparklings work with us this year, from Tasmania to the Adelaide Hills, to the Hunter, King, Yarra, Barossa, and Swan Valleys.
+We’ve had so many lovely Aussie sparklings work with us this year, from Tasmania to Queensland, to Margaret River WA, to the Adelaide Hills, to Mudgee, Tumbarumba, Riverina NSW and the Macedon Ranges and Yarra Valley in Victoria.

-We’ve featured Italian sparklings and even a sparkling sake!
+We’ve featured Italian sparklings, French sparkling and even a sparkling sake!

 For champagne lovers we’ve had some wonderful champagnes this year too, some at The Bubbles Festivals as well as giveaways and The Bubbles Reviewers Club partners.
 I highly recommend all of them to you at this special time of year.
 Champagne is not just for pre-meal – you can easily serve champagne throughout the entire menu.
 I totally recommend staying with bubbles all day!
 I love a Blanc de Blancs with seafood and look for blends of the ‘holy trilogy’ of sparkling grapes – Chardonnay, Pinot Noir and Meunier– for more versatility, and Blanc de Noirs and Rosés to match with more robust flavours.